 Were you involved in a Pensacola truck accident?
 If so, you could face catastrophic injuries, long-lasting emotional trauma, and expensive medical bills.
-These injuries may also keep you from earning a living or enjoying your life as you previously had.
-However, if someone else was responsible for causing the crash, they should also be responsible for compensating you for the harm you suffered as a result.
+These truck accident injuries may also keep you from earning a living or enjoying your life as you previously had.
+However, if someone else was responsible for causing the crash, they should also be responsible for compensating you for the harm you suffered.
 Unfortunately, getting this compensation can be difficult.
-The powerful trucking interests and insurance companies are known for stacking their legal arsenal high against accident victims.
+The interests of powerful trucking and insurance companies are known for stacking their legal arsenal against victims.
 You shouldn’t face their aggressive legal teams on your own.
-Instead, turn to a Pensacola truck accident lawyer from Cardoso Law, PLLC, for help.
+Instead, turn to a lawyer from Cardoso Law, PLLC, for help.

-Reach out to Cardoso Law, PLLC, for a free initial case review with a Pensacola truck accident lawyer.
-Let our truck accident lawyers handle the details of your trucking accident case so that you can focus on healing your injuries and getting back to regular life.
+Contact Cardoso Law, PLLC, for a free initial case review with a Pensacola truck accident lawyer.
+Let our Pensacola personal injury lawyers handle the details of your case so that you can focus on healing your truck accident injuries and getting back to regular life.

 The Federal Motor Carrier Safety Administration (FMCSA) defines a “truck” in 49 CFR §390.5.
 The statute states that a truck includes “any self-propelled commercial motor vehicle except a truck tractor, designed and/or used for the transportation of property.”
 The statute defines a truck tractor as “a self-propelled commercial motor vehicle designed and/or used primarily for drawing other vehicles.”